Skip to main content

 There’s nothing more Aussie beach than surfing – it’s part of our way of life with a long history, a colourful culture and an impressive list of champions.
 To fully experience Manly and the Northern Beaches, do more than simply dip your toe in the water; fully immerse yourself in this distinctive culture.

 In honour of Manly’s place in Australian surfing history – we hosted the first World Surfing Championship in 1964 – squeeze into a wetsuit, strap on a leg rope and embrace Aussie surf culture atop a wave at Manly Beach.
-Manly Surf School is the place to start, even for beginners.
+Manly Surf School is a great place to start, with expert instructors offering lessons for everyone from beginners up.
+Or if you’re happy to go it alone, hire a board from Manly Surfboards or Decathlon.

 If you prefer to ‘see’ rather than ‘do’, take a scenic walk along Manly beachfront and admire the local surfers shredding the waves.
 If the swell is particularly large, follow the walkway around to Shelly Beach, walk through the carpark to the lookout on the headland and gaze down on the dramatic reef and rock shelf breaks titled Deadmans and Winkipop.
 You’ll find only the most fearless and experienced surfers out here, resulting in plenty of excitement and adrenaline.